Automatic differentiation in machine learning: a survey: AD and Machine Learning

-Second-order methods based on Newton's method make use of both the gradient $\nabla f$ and the Hessian $\mathbf{H}_f$, working via updates $\Del \mathbf{w} = -\eta\,\mathbf{H}^{-1}_f \nabla f$.
-Newton's method converges in fewer iterations, but this comes with the cost of computing $\mathbf{H}_f$ in each step \citep{Press2007}.
-Due to its computational cost, the Hessian is usually replaced by a numerical approximation using updates from gradient evaluations, giving rise to quasi-Newton methods.
+Second-order methods based on Newton's method make use of both the gradient $\nabla f$ and the Hessian $\mathbf{H}_f$, working via updates of the form $\Del \mathbf{w} = -\eta\,\mathbf{H}^{-1}_f \nabla f$ and providing significantly faster convergence \citep{Press2007}.
+AD provides a way of automatically computing the exact Hessian, enabling succinct and convenient general-purpose implementations.\footnote{See \url{http://DiffSharp.github.io/DiffSharp/examples-newtonsmethod.html} for an implementation of Newton's method with the full Hessian.} Newton's method converges in fewer iterations, but this comes at the cost of having to compute $\mathbf{H}_f$ in each iteration.
+In large-scale problems, the Hessian is usually replaced by a numerical approximation using first-order updates from gradient evaluations, giving rise to quasi-Newton methods.
 A highly popular such method is the BFGS\footnote{After Broyden–Fletcher–Goldfarb–Shanno, who independently discovered the method in the 1970s.} algorithm, together with its limited-memory variant L-BFGS \citep{Dennis1996}.
+On the other hand, Hessians arising in large-scale applications are typically sparse.
+This sparsity along with symmetry can be readily exploited by AD techniques such as computational graph elimination \citep{Dixon1991}, partial separability \citep{Gay1996}, and matrix coloring and compression \citep{Gebremedhin2009}.